gedare/Python-Challenge-rifat/README.md

 You should first **fork** this repository to your own *private* repo.
 You are expected to work on your repo by making *git-commit* as you work.
 In the end, you should submit your entire set of all commits as a single **pull request**.
 In this way, the entire *history* of your programming efforts will be reflected in the commits you made, while the PR will merge all of these to provide a consolidated changeset that we can review.
 Your commits should only add the requested files in the challenge.
 You should not include any binary files in any of your git-commits.

-Your code should be consistent with the [RTEMS Python Devleopment Guidelines](https://docs.rtems.org/branches/master/eng/python-devel.html).
+Your code should be consistent with the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 The Challenge
 -------------